 As you’d expect in the South Downs National Park, there are a few downs and a few “ups” to go with the downs, but there are plenty of easier stretches in between.

 And as always on a Bicycle Beano there’s no rush, so you can take your time climbing the hills and enjoy the sights along the way.

 Our base is one of the most luxurious we’ve used for a Beano: a collection of lavishly-converted farm barns with views looking out across Hampshire to the Isle of Wight in the distance.
 All the bedrooms have ensuite facilities and there are several hot tubs and even an indoor swimming pool.
 The barns are constructed and managed to high environmental standards, earning the site a Green Tourism ‘Silver’ award.

-Arrive Friday evening.
-3 night stay; 3 days of cycling; depart Monday afternoon.
+Arrive Monday evening.
+4 night stay; 3 days of cycling; depart Friday morning after breakfast.

 Daily distances from 30 to 60+ miles (50-100km) at your own pace.
 Some hills.
 Mainly on quiet country lanes with some optional easy offroad sections.

 Prices are per person and include dinner, breakfast, and tea and cakes after the ride.
 They don’t include bike hire (most Beanoers bring their own bikes) or the cost of lunch/coffee stops during the rides.